Filmscore88/SharkkTankk/notes.md

 Inventor show page only for current_investor, the link to inventor show page on the Invention show page only if current_investor

+Last thing, if there is time in the invetion_investments index page, try adding total amounts seperated by investors and keep the list limited to 1 occurence of the invention.
+Since each item listed is actually a transaction, there can be multiple on the same invention

 before_action autheticaion_required

+fix authenticate password issue

+add investments to inventions show page

 add the edit functionality for inventions